BioDAS/biodas.github.io/wiki/DASWorkshop2012.md

 -   JSON roll out to other servers and clients? (jw)
 -   Firming up of the authentication DAS standard so the registry and writeback are consistent (jw)
+-   Add support for conditional get (If-Modified-Since - reply only if modified since the modified since header) ? (jw)

 ### Possible DAS related Talks